 I am always available for post-treatment advice.
 If you have any any issues I may ask you to come in for review.
 I never charge for any follow up appointments, only for tattoo removal sessions.

 Can I bring someone with me?

 Yes!
 Customers tend to be much more relaxed if they bring a friend and this is recommended.
-Unfortunately I don't have a spare pair of eye protection for the Ruby laser, so they will have to step out if we're using that.
 For safety reasons, children can not be in the clinic during laser treatment under any circumstances.